Skip to main content

 AND vs OR Conditions

-• The people who live in California AND Florida
+• People who live in California AND Florida

-• The people who live in California OR Florida
+• People who live in California OR Florida

 Members in a Certain State in Groups and Custom Reports